Consensys/mythril/tests/testdata/outputs_expected/overflow.sol.o.markdown

 ### Description

+The subtraction can underflow.
-This binary subtraction operation can result in integer underflow.
+The binary subtraction operation can result in an integer underflow.